-Although most Spaniards and visitors are now confined to their homes, thanks to technology we have at our fingertips the possibility of enjoying a huge cultural and heritage legacy.
+Although travelling right now is more complicated, thanks to technology we have at our disposal the possibility of enjoying a huge cultural and heritage legacy.
 Come with us to visit Malaga virtually!

 Virtual Malaga – Visit Malaga virtually

 A magnificent App is Costa del Sol 360º, where we can enjoy both from the bird’s eye view and also from the interior some of the most emblematic monuments of the province: Cathedral, Alcazaba, Gibralfaro Castle, Ronda’s Tajo, Ronda’s Bullring or the Menga Dolmen.